-At 7:45 a.m., parents may walk their children to the designated sign-in or dropoff point, however only students should proceed past the designated point into the hallway leading to the classrooms.
+At 7:45 a.m., parents may walk their children to the designated sign-in or drop-off point, however only students should proceed past the designated point into the hallway leading to the classrooms.
 Parents remain behind designated point and allow their children to continue independently to their classes.

-Preschool students must be signed in (full signature) by a parent, guardian or authorized adult (individuals must be 18 years of age or older).
+Preschool students must be signed in (full signature) by a parent, guardian or authorized adult 18 years of age or older.
+If student arrives late, the adult must proceed to the office to sign-in.

-♦ 1st_5th Grade
+♦ 1st-5th Grade

 At 7:45 a.m., students should proceed directly to their classrooms.
-Parents may walk their children to class, however only the student enters the classroom.
+Parents may walk them up to the gate or office entrance. however only the student comes on campus.
 Keep in mind, teachers are supervising and preparing for their class.
 Any extended questions or comments you have should be scheduled for a later time or sent in writing so teachers are not distracted.

 The classroom doors open at 7:35 a.m.
 Students are to proceed directly to their appropriate homerooms.
-Parents must remain outside of the classrooms.
+Parents should remain off campus.